earkevin11/Service-Endpoints/README.md

 # Important:
 - The connection between a virtual machine and the azure resource will appear as if the connection is happening between two NIC and inside the subnet.
 - The azure service will get an NIC card and private IP address.
+- Connection never leaves the subnet where the private endpoint is created.
+It appears like the connection is from a resource on the same subnet because the Storage Account has an NIC just like the VM.

 <p align="center">